 To connect to a remote desktop or application, you must provide the name of a server and supply credentials for your user account.

-Obtain the credentials that you need to log in, such as Active Directory user name and password, RSA SecurID user name and passcode, or RADIUS authentication user name and passcode.
+Obtain login credentials, such as an Active Directory user name and password, RSA SecurID user name and passcode, or RADIUS authentication user name and passcode.

 Perform the administrative tasks described in Preparing Connection Server for Horizon Client.

-If you are outside the corporate network and are not using a security server to access the remote desktop, verify that your client device is set up to use a VPN connection and turn that connection on.Important:
+If you are outside the corporate network and are not using a security server to access the remote desktop or application, verify that your client device is set up to use a VPN connection and turn on that connection.Important:

 Verify that you have the fully qualified domain name (FQDN) of the server that provides access to the remote desktop or application.
-Note that underscores (_) are not supported in server names.
-You also need the port number if the port is not 443.
+Underscores (_) are not supported in server names.
+If the port is not 443, you also need the port number.

 If you plan to use embedded RSA SecurID software, verify that you have the correct CT-KIP URL and activation code.
 See Using Embedded RSA SecurID Software Tokens.

-Configure the certificate checking mode for the SSL certificate presented by View Connection Server.
-See Certificate Checking Modes for Horizon Client.
+Configure the certificate checking mode for the SSL certificate presented by Connection Server.
+See Setting the Certificate Checking Mode for Horizon Client.

 - On your Chrome OS device, tap the Chrome App Launcher icon in the taskbar and tap the Horizon Client for Chrome OS app.

 The Horizon Client window opens.